Tripping the Rift: Broadcast

 The show aired on Space in Canada and the Sci Fi Channel in the United States in March 2004.
 Sky One began airing the show in the United Kingdom in early 2005.
 Space and the Sci Fi Channel aired the second season in the fall of 2005.
-In Australia the show appears on the Sci Fi Channel.
+In Australia, the show appears on the Sci Fi Channel.

-In Latin America it appeared on Adult Swim.
+In Latin America, it appeared on Adult Swim.
 In Russia, a music television channel Muz TV aired season 1 & 2 in 2007, and season 3 in early 2008.
 Later it aired on channel 2x2.
-In Germany, DMAX (TV channel) is showing season 1 & 2 starting in March 2009.
-In Bulgaria, PRO BG is airing season 1 & 2 starting in September 2009 and season 3 in October 2009.
-Other major territories include France, Italy, Belgium, Portugal, Sweden, Spain, and Central Europe.
+In Germany, DMAX showed season 1 & 2 starting in March 2009.
+In Bulgaria, PRO BG aired season 1 & 2 starting in September 2009, and season 3 in October 2009.
+Other major territories include France, Italy, Belgium, Portugal, Sweden, Spain, and Central-Eastern Europe (Poland, Czech Republic, Hungary, and Romania).

 Re-runs of the show aired in Canada on SPACE.
 In 2006, the series was picked up for rebroadcast on Razer and The Comedy Network.

 Tripping the Rift: The Movie

-Anchor Bay released the 75 minute unrated Tripping the Rift: The Movie on DVD on March 25, 2008.
+Anchor Bay released the 75-minute unrated Tripping the Rift: The Movie on DVD on March 25, 2008.
 The story revolves around Chode's birthday party and the events that occur during and after it, all of which prompt his nemesis Darph Bobo to dispatch a time-traveling killer clown android to assassinate Chode.

 The movie consists of footage from the season three episodes "Chode Eraser", "Skankenstein", "Raiders of the Lost Crock of *@#?!" and "Witness Protection" with new bits of additional footage stitching them together into a loosely cohesive whole.

 While the movie was promoted as uncensored, only dialogue was left uncensored, with nudity still obscured by "censored" balloons.

 The main DVD extra is "Captain's Log: Making of Tripping the Rift: The Movie".
 A Best Buy exclusive featured a second DVD with three episodes of the series centered on Six.